 LEAN NEW ENTREPRENEURS workshops are offered to regional universities within the T-CUE plan.
-They consist of generic or thematic workshops on the LEAN START-UP model that enables to devise, think, study and create an innovative business based on customer needs.
+They consist of generic or thematic workshops on the LEAN START-UP model52 that enables to devise, think, study and create an innovative business based on customer needs.
+At ULE, they are organised by FGULEM53.
+An example of LEAN START-UP Workshop programme can be found in Annex 5.